jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 I dont want to remember this caveat everytime I need to deploy something.
 So I created an environment variable, called it `ELASTIC_HOST`.
 I am setting its value in my `docker-compose.yml`.
 And I am reading it in my `application.yml` file.

-Phew!
 That felt nice.
-Earlier my application was not runniNow my application can run and connect to the elastic docker sometimes.
+Earlier my application was not running but now my application can run and connect to the elastic docker sometimes.
+Thats progress!

+B

+The problem now I face is, spring boot